Flux Knowledge Base

 Automatic Suggestion Generation

-As you chat with Copilot, it listens for teachable moments in your conversations.
+As you chat with Flux, it listens for teachable moments in your conversations.
 For example:

 You'll see suggestions in the Knowledge tab, where you can: